Kitware/VTK/Documentation/release/dev/vtkhdf-improvements.md

 ## vtkHyperTreeGrid support in vtkHDFWriter

 `vtkHDFWriter` now properly supports the HyperTreeGrid data model.
 It can write partitioned, temporal and distributed data.

+## vtkRectilinearGrid & vtkStructuredGrid support

+The VTKHDF specification now supports Recilinear Grids and Structured Grids.

+`vtkHDFWriter` and `vtkHDFReader` are both capable of handling these new datatypes, for simple and time-dependent data.